Vladimir Lenin: Legacy

 Volkogonov said, while renouncing Leninist ideology, that "there can scarcely have been another man in history who managed so profoundly to change so large a society on such a scale."
 Lenin's administration laid the framework for the system of government that ruled Russia for seven decades and provided the model for later Communist-led states that came to cover a third of the inhabited world in the mid-20th century.
 As a result, Lenin's influence was global.
 A controversial figure, Lenin remains both reviled and revered, a figure who has been both idolised and demonised.
 Even during his lifetime, Lenin "was loved and hated, admired and scorned" by the Russian people.
 This has extended into academic studies of Lenin and Leninism, which have often been polarised along political lines.

 The historian Albert Resis suggested that if the October Revolution is considered the most significant event of the 20th century, then Lenin "must for good or ill be considered the century's most significant political leader".
 White described Lenin as "one of the undeniably outstanding figures of modern history", while Service noted that the Russian leader was widely understood to be one of the 20th century's "principal actors".
 Read considered him "one of the most widespread, universally recognizable icons of the twentieth century", while Ryan called him "one of the most significant and influential figures of modern history".
 Time named Lenin one of the 100 most important people of the 20th century, and one of their top 25 political icons of all time.

 In the Western world, biographers began writing about Lenin soon after his death; some such as Christopher Hill were sympathetic to him, and others such as Richard Pipes and Robert Gellately expressly hostile.
-Some later biographers such as Read and Lars Lih sought to avoid making either hostile or positive comments about him, thereby evading politicised stereotypes.
+Some later biographers such as Read and Lars Lih sought to avoid making either hostile or positive comments about him.
 Among sympathisers, he was portrayed as having made a genuine adjustment of Marxist theory that enabled it to suit Russia's particular socio-economic conditions.
 The Soviet view characterised him as a man who recognised the historically inevitable and accordingly helped to make the inevitable happen.
 Conversely, the majority of Western historians have perceived him as a person who manipulated events to attain and then retain political power, moreover, considering his ideas as attempts to ideologically justify his pragmatic policies.
 Later, revisionists in both Russia and the West highlighted the impact that pre-existing ideas and popular pressures exerted on Lenin and his policies.